 CRMS provides intentional programming that prepares and supports 9th graders for the new challenges introduced by a college-preparatory residential program.
-Freshman year at CRMS features a team of teachers specifically focused on the 9th grade class who work together to help students build performance and moral character.
+Freshman year at CRMS features a team of teachers focused explicitly on the 9th-grade class who work together to help students build performance and moral character.
 These teachers oversee an interdisciplinary, values-based curriculum that emphasizes collaboration and responsibility in both the classroom and community.
 One shared attribute of freshman year is Freshman Seminar, a bi-weekly class integrated with other freshman core subjects, featuring topics such as self-esteem, diversity, physical health, human sexuality, drug and alcohol awareness, and study skills.

 CRMS designates time for study in daytime and evening study halls.
 During study time, students are encouraged to manage their time and utilize effective study skills.
 All freshmen and new students are provided with a weekly structured study hall up to Thanksgiving break.
 Continuing students who need a study hall are given this structured time based on their average grade and recognition survey performance.